-ART235 Graphic Design II 3 cr. hr.
+Graphic Design II

 This course is an introduction to the use of the computer as a design tool.
-The student will be exposed to Photoshop and other appropriate software in completion of a variety of graphic and

-COURSE NUMBER COURSE TITLE CREDIT HOURS other design related projects.
+The student will be exposed to Photoshop and other appropriate software in completion of a variety of graphic and other design related projects.
 This is a required course for all design majors and an elective for art and journalism majors.
 Prerequisite: Art 135 Graphic Design I.